 My Approach

-I can’t say with certainty that I have a particular photographic style, but my work consistently features wide-angle landscape photography and astrophotography, with shots usually taken at focal lengths between 16 and 40mm, or more typically 20-35mm.
+I don’t think that I have a particular photographic style to my photography, whether nightscape work or regular landscape work.
+I certainly don’t take images in a conscious way where I’m looking to have consistency or repeatability.
+However when I review my work as a portfolio I can see that it predominantly features wide-angle shots, taken at focal lengths between 14mm and 50mm.
 I like to capture broad scenes with strong foreground elements for depth and interest, and I tend to include the sky in at least one-third of the frame.

 Characteristics of my approach:

-• Foreground Elements: I use prominent foreground features like rocks, flowers, or water to guide the viewer's eye and enhance depth.
-This three-dimensional effect works best with wide focal lengths (under 35mm).
+• Foreground Elements: I use prominent foreground features like rocks, flowers, or water to guide the viewer's eye through the image, and enhance an image’s depth.
+I like to use compositional tricks such as leading lines quite extensively.
+I find that this three-dimensional kind of effect works best with wider focal lengths.

-• Low Light Conditions: I typically shoot landscapes during golden or blue hours for their soft, atmospheric light.
+• Low Light Landscape Photography Conditions: I typically shoot landscapes during golden or blue hours for the soft, atmospheric light and softer shadows.
 During the remainder of the day, I rest, walk with Jasper and Mitchell, or explore and plan for upcoming shoots.

 • Astrophotography: My favourite type of landscape photography, astrophotography brings a unique and mysterious quality to images thanks to details in the night sky.
 Since results are hard to predict, it keeps things interesting and requires technical skill in both shooting and editing.
-Ultimately, nothing compares to being alone under the stars—especially when the aurora appears.I'm not sure if I have a unique photographic style, but my work consistently features wide-angle landscape photography and astrophotography, usually shot at 16-40mm.
-I use wide-angle lenses to capture broad scenes with strong foreground elements for depth and interest.
+Ultimately, nothing compares to being alone under the stars—especially when the aurora makes an appearance.

 Favourite Locations to Shoot (so far!):

-• The Trossachs: Located approximately 45 minutes from my residence, this area offers numerous scenic lochs and extensive woodlands, contributing to its appealing atmosphere.
-However, due to its proximity to Scotland's Central Belt, light pollution can be a limitation for astrophotography.
+• The Trossachs: Located about 45 minutes from my home, this area offers numerous scenic lochs and extensive woodlands, contributing to its appealing atmosphere.
+However, due to its proximity to Scotland's Central Belt, light pollution can restrict certain astrophotography vantage points.

 • Harris and Lewis: These islands in the Outer Hebrides are particularly enjoyable during the off-season, offering tranquility and access to expansive, picturesque beaches.
 Harris is especially suited for sandy beach seascape photography and features impressive dunes, while Lewis presents greater variety with rugged coastlines, exceptional beaches, and notable historic and cultural sites.
 Both islands are ideal for dark sky observation.